sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

 This is a checklist and flight-plan for new employees onboarding.

-The document provides both _procedural_ tasks (such as opening accounts) and a depiction of the processes and assets that can help the decision making phase of an onboarding: assigning the employee to a team, mentoring her, setting goals and evaluate results.
+The document provides both _procedural_ tasks (such as opening accounts) and a depiction of the processes and assets that can help the decision-making phase of an onboarding: assigning the employee to a team, mentoring them, setting goals and evaluate results.

 ## Requirements